mtumilowicz/jit-notes/README.md

 * Compiler Task Queue
     * JIT compilation is an asynchronous process
     * when the JVM decides that a certain block of code should be compiled, that block of code is put in a queue
-        * not strictly first in, first out; methods whose invocation counters are higher have priority
+        * not strictly first in, first out
+            * methods whose invocation counters are higher have priority
     * the JVM will continue interpreting the method, and the next time the method is called, the JVM will execute the compiled version of the method
     * if method stays in a queue for too long - it will be removed from the queue
         * maybe we don't need optimization for that method anymore
     * on-stack replacement (OSR) context
         * consider a long-running loop
-        * JVM has to have the ability to start executing the compiled version of the loop while the loop is still running
+        * JVM needs the ability to start executing the compiled version of the loop while the loop is still running
         * when the code for the loop has finished compiling, the JVM replaces the code (on the stack), and the next iteration of the loop will execute the much faster-compiled version of the code
-* made not entrant, made zombie
-    * PrintCompilation output
+* deprecating old optimizations
     * made not entrant
-        * there could exist many compilations of a single method simultaneosly
+        * there could exist many compilations of a single method simultaneously
         * if methodA calls methodB, it wants to have the best compilation
-            * if methodA calls methodB for the first time - it asks Call Dispatcher for the best compilation
+            * first time - it asks Call Dispatcher for the best compilation
                 * methodA caches that information
+        * subsequent calls
-        * if methodA calls methodB not for the first time and the methodB is made not entrant - methodA calls dispatcher
+            * if the methodB is made not entrant - methodA calls dispatcher and gets the best compilation
-            * if there is better compilation, we have two compilations in the memory
+            * if the methodB is not yet made not entrant - we have two compilations in the memory
+                * we have to be content with this slower compilation
-                * in the meantime dispatcher marks slower compilation as made not entrant and redirect calls to the faster one
+                * somewhere in the meantime dispatcher will mark our compilation as made not entrant and redirect calls to the faster one
     * made zombie - method was made not entrant and no thread has it on its stack
         * could be removed
 ### c1